Holic75/Baldurs-gate-dnd-3.5/README.md

 – May not channel positive energy.
 – May not use the Lay On Hands ability.
 – May not use Smite Evil ability.
+– May not use Aura of Faith ability.
 – May not cast priest spells.

 ### UNDEAD HUNTER